rejinadel/Data-Analysis-via-Excel./README.md

 5. How does sales performance vary among different customer segments?
 6. Which sub-categories have the top_5 highest profit margins?
 7. Are there any seasonal trends in sales?
-8. What is the average order value (AOV) and how does it vary across regions?
-9. Do certain cities exhibit distinct buying behaviors?
+8. Do certain cities exhibit distinct buying behaviors?